comagnan/comagnan.github.io/docs/_posts/2022-10-16-mirama-progress-blog-2.markdown

 ![Gameplay of the original Miracles and Magic](/images/mirama/202210/theog.gif)

-That's the original Miracles and Magic!
-But a proper development cycle will allow Mirama to go way beyond what the original game was able to deliver.
+That's the original [*Miracles and Magic*](https://www.lexaloffle.com/bbs/?tid=39296)!
+But a proper development cycle will allow *Mirama* to go way beyond what the original game was able to deliver.
 We're talking:

 * 5 dungeons to explore, instead of 3!
 * NPCs to chat with, instead of just reading signs